MrCoolPotato/vHook/README.md

 - `/deletememory` - Deletes the conversation history of the user who issued the command.
 - `/deleteallmemory` - Deletes all conversation histories (admin only).

-## Development

-Feel free to fork the project and submit pull requests.
-You can enhance the bot by adding more interactive features or improving the existing commands.

 ## License